 Liht Cannabis Corp.
 Announces - Linda Sampson Nominates Marcel LeBlanc, VP of NorCan To Hold Her Board Position

+In the news release, Liht Cannabis Corp.
+Announces - Linda Sampson Nominates Marcel LeBlanc, VP of NorCan To Hold Her Board Position, issued 14-Mar-2019 by Liht Cannabis Corporation over CNW, we are advised by the company that there is a revision to the end of the first sentence.
+This sentence should read "...Ms.
+Linda Sampson wishes to "temporarily withdraw" from the Board of Directors and as Officer of the Company, effective immediately," rather than "...Ms.
+Linda Sampson wishes to "temporarily withdraw" from the Board of Directors effective immediately."
+The complete, revised release follows:

 KELOWNA, BC, March 14, 2019 /PRNewswire/ - Liht Cannabis Corp.
-(CSE: LIHT) (OTCQX: LIHTF) or the "Company") announces that Ms. Linda Sampson wishes to "temporarily withdraw" from the Board of Directors effective immediately.
+(CSE: LIHT) (OTCQX: LIHTF) or the "Company") announces that Ms. Linda Sampson wishes to "temporarily withdraw" from the Board of Directors and as Officer of the Company, effective immediately.

 Ms. Linda Sampson, co-founder of the Company since 2014, has extensive and valuable knowledge of Liht's business and the cannabis industry as a whole.
 Her dedication to affect positive change and progress has been instrumental during a time of evolving business models and rapid change in the industry.